Heba Raouf Ezzat

 Heba Raouf Ezzat (born 25 July 1965) is an Egyptian academic, writer and activist.
 She was a visiting lecturer at the American University in Cairo, and Assistant Professor of Political Science at the Faculty of Economics and Political Science of Cairo University.
 She is among the prominent Egyptian intellectuals who left Egypt after the 2013 Egyptian coup.
-Currently Raouf teaches at the Alliance of Civilizations Institute, Ibn Haldun University.
+Currently Raouf teaches political theory at the Alliance of Civilizations Institute, Ibn Haldun University.

 Education

 Heba Raouf obtained her BA (Honors), MA (Honors) and PhD in Political Science from Cairo University in Egypt.

 She completed her BA (Honours) in 1987, and obtained her MA (Honours) in 1992.
 The title of her MA thesis was "The Woman and Political Work: An Islamic Vision."
 She obtained her PhD from the Faculty of Economics and Political Science, Cairo University, on 31 May 2007.
 The topic of her doctorate thesis was "The Concept of Citizenship: A Study of Its Development in Liberal Thought."